 - Assess: The School will carry out an analysis of the child's needs to measure baselines and support with early identification of need, e.g. Cognitive Ability Tests, basic checklists, internal screening tests and assessments, outcome of examinations and progress reports.
 If not already done so the School may, in consultation with parents, engage external agencies and professionals to help assess the child's needs and advise on any support needed. - Plan: Where it is decided to provide SEND support, the SENDCo will agree in consultation with teachers, parents and the pupil the adjustments, interventions, support and any teaching strategies that are to be implemented.
 The potential benefits of out-of-class interventions are carefully considered in relation to any whole-class teaching that the pupil may miss during this time.
-Targeted support is recorded on the School's provision map and on pupils' individual provision plans, if they have one. - Do: The School will reasonably provide the training, space and resources required to implement the agreed support.
-Teachers will work closely with the SENDCo to assess and monitor the targeted plan of support and the impact of support and interventions in place for the pupil.
+Targeted support is recorded on the School's provision map and on pupils' individual Provision Plans or Pupil Profiles, if they have one.

-• Review: The effectiveness of any support and its impact on the pupil's progress will be reviewed as agreed between the school and parents.
-Teachers, working with the SENDCo, will revise the impact and quality of the support and interventions in light of the pupil's progress and development, and will decide on any changes to the support in consultation with parents and the pupil (as appropriate).
+- Do: The School will reasonably provide the training, space and resources required to implement the agreed support.
+Teachers will work closely with the SENDCo to assess and monitor the targeted plan of support and the impact of support and interventions in place for the pupil. - Review: The effectiveness of any support and its impact on the pupil's progress will be reviewed as agreed between the school and parents.
+Teachers, working with the SENDCo, will revise the impact and quality of the support and interventions considering the pupil's progress and development, and will decide on any changes to the support in consultation with parents and the pupil (as appropriate).

 Parents should always be involved in developing provision to support their child, and in evaluating the outcome of this provision.
-Parents are formally informed and consulted through the termly review of individual provision plans (where applicable) and Parents' Consultation Evenings.
-Due weight will also be given to a pupil's views about their strengths, difficulties and support strategies (according to their age, maturity and capability).
+Parents are formally informed and consulted through the termly review of individual Provision Plans (where applicable) and Parents' Consultation Evenings.
+Due weight is also given to pupils' views about their strengths, difficulties and support strategies (according to their age, maturity and capability) through informal meetings with pupils.
+Where appropriate, the outcomes of these meetings are recorded in individual Provision Plans and Pupil Profiles.
 The school does its best to identify all cases of SEND but cannot guarantee to do so.